 Grandpa… I want to listen about all those girls chasing after you when you were young.
 I want to listen about you choosing among them until you chose my grandma.
 A story I know by heart.
 But I want to sit across from you with a cup of tea and listen to it for the hundredth time.

-I’m thinking about sleeping here when I was little.
-We had a thing: in the morning, I would hurry out of the bed and knock on the door.
-She would come let me in the kitchen where my cocoa was already prepared on the table.
+I’m thinking about sleeping here as a child.
+We had a thing: in the morning, I would hurry out of bed and knock on the door.
+She would come let me in the kitchen where hot cocoa was already prepared on the table.
 We were so happy that we see each other… as if it was years.
 Smiles on our faces, so much love in the air.
 I remember.
 Grandpa standing above pots, thinking about the lunch he’ll be making in a few hours.
 I remember.

 When I wake up tomorrow, no one’s going to be waiting for me.
 There are no loving arms for me to jump into.
 My childhood slips away.
 It slips away tonight, I know.
 I’ve grown old.
 She’s grown ill.
-And he’s gone, in a place a living person cannot reach.
+And he’s off to a place a living person cannot reach.

 When I wake up tomorrow, it’s going to be me who will prepare breakfast.
 Breakfast and the pills.

 A cycle of life.
 Unbearable, but fair.